We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 We independently score every service with our Experience Index.
 We may earn a commission if you subscribe through links on this page โ€” it never affects our scores or picks.

 If you're cutting cable and need a full live TV replacement โ€” local channels, sports, news, and a real DVR โ€” YouTube TV and Hulu + Live TV are the two names you'll keep coming back to.
 Both are genuinely good.
-The right one depends on whether you care more about simplicity or ecosystem integration.
+The right one comes down to whether you care more about a clean, simple app or about folding Disney+ and ESPN into one bill.

 Both services land in a similar range, but the sticker prices don't tell the whole story.

-Hulu + Live TV is priced similarly โ€” around $83/month โ€” but that includes Disney+ (with ads) and ESPN+.
-If you price those streaming services separately, the bundle starts to look like a discount.
-The catch: if you don't want Disney+ or ESPN+, you're paying for things you won't use.
+Hulu + Live TV is priced a bit higher โ€” about $89.99/month for the With Ads plan, or $99.99/month for No Ads (as of June 2026) โ€” but every tier now includes Disney+ (with ads) and ESPN Select.
+If you'd pay for those streaming services separately, the bundle starts to look like a discount.
+The catch: if you don't want Disney+ or ESPN, you're paying for things you won't use.

-Neither service locks you into a contract, and both offer free trials periodically (though trial availability changes).
+Neither service locks you into a contract, and both run free trials periodically (though trial availability changes).
 Cancellation is straightforward on both โ€” no phone call required.

 Channel lineups are broadly similar, but the differences matter for specific viewers.

-Hulu + Live TV has a comparable base lineup with similar gaps in RSN coverage.
-The ESPN+ inclusion adds some value for fans of college sports, UFC, and international soccer, though the flagship ESPN channel and ESPN+ are still separate products with different content.
+Hulu + Live TV offers 95+ live channels with a comparable base lineup and similar gaps in RSN coverage.
+The ESPN Select inclusion adds value for fans of college sports, UFC, and international soccer, though the flagship ESPN networks and the on-demand ESPN catalog are surfaced as different products with different content.

-For NFL fans, both services carry it via local affiliates, and both have experimented with NFL Sunday Ticket add-on integrations โ€” though availability and pricing of those add-ons shifts regularly.
+For NFL fans, both services carry games via local affiliates, and both have experimented with NFL Sunday Ticket and RedZone add-on integrations โ€” though availability and pricing of those add-ons shift regularly.

 This is where YouTube TV pulls ahead clearly.

-If you record a lot of live sports or primetime TV and hate sitting through commercials, that add-on cost on Hulu is worth factoring in.
+If you record a lot of live sports or primetime TV and hate sitting through commercials, that difference is worth factoring into the real cost.

 YouTube TV's app is polished, fast, and consistent across Roku, Fire TV, Apple TV, Android TV, iOS, Android, and web browsers.
 The interface borrows from YouTube's design language โ€” not everyone loves the aesthetic, but it's reliable and rarely crashes.